Some time ago I bought an Acom 1000. A good amplifier, reliable, quiet and wonderful protected.

 It was obvious something mechanical.
 After another chat with one of the Acom engineers it was more or less clear it had something to do

 with the ROM (U12).
-Cleaning up the pins and/or socket would solve the problem.
+Cleaning the pins and/or socket would solve the problem.
+Of course I did this and after that the amplifier worked flawlessly.

 Remove the 9 black bolts which holds the cover in place and remove it.